Cybernix-Phoenix-NSEC/LVC_cheat_sheet_day3/README.md

 ```

 ## 6. Unordered List
-To create an unordered list, we can asterisk, plus, or minus sign.
+To create an unordered list, we can use asterisk, plus, or minus sign.
 ```
 - Red
 - Green